DavidBlaj/react-social-club/README.md

         - When displaying the creation date of the post, I have to add some functionality inside utils.ts
         - I then create a new component that is going to be displayed inside PostCard called PostStats.
 It is going to show the likes and save.
-        - For now I designed the cards and in the next commit I will start implementing the required functionality.
+        - For now, I designed the cards and in the next commit I will start implementing the required functionality.

+12. PostCard - functionalities
+        - I start by adding the 'likePost', 'savePost' and 'deleteSavedPost' methods inside the api.ts
+        - Then I create mutations for all 3 methods inside querriesAndMutations file.
+                - What I do inside each of these methods is updating different things on my page such as: recent posts, or get new posts, or make sure we are still authenticated.
+        - The next step is to go inside 'PostStats.tsx' and start implementing these methods to manipulate the UI.
+        For the 'like' part:
+               - get the likes list
+               - create a handleLikedPost method for the click event of the like icon
+               - change the like button color if it was liked by the current user For the 'savePost' part:
+                   - At first I search inside the saves array of each user and check if the post i am trying to save is already saved, and if it's not, I save it.